sakethbolla/EventSphere/README.md

    ```
 3. The response contains a JWT and the user object.
 Store the token (the frontend writes it to `localStorage`) and log in through the UI using the same credentials.

-> ℹ️ Already registered users can also be promoted by updating the `role` field to `admin` directly in MongoDB.
+> Note: Already registered users can also be promoted by updating the `role` field to `admin` directly in MongoDB.

 ### Managing events as an admin
 1. Log in with an administrator account.
 The navbar reveals a **Manage Events** link that routes to `/admin/events`.